jedie/micropython-sonoff-webswitch/README.md

 # micropython-sonoff-webswitch

-Minimal MicroPython project to get a webserver on Sonoff WiFi Smart Socket.
+MicroPython project to free the Sonoff WiFi Smart Socket from the cloud by run a webserver on the device.

 Tested devices: